Skip to main content

 1. Success in their chosen career.

-3. A predisposition toward practicing the professional, ethical and moral responsibilities of computer engineers.
+3. Confidence in seeking and offering feedback with empathy and practicing the professional, ethical, and moral responsibilities of computer engineers.

-4. Readiness to accept challenging assignments and responsibilities.
+4. Readiness to accept challenging assignments and responsibilities that add value to their organizations, communities, and society.

 Student Outcomes: By the time of graduation, students majoring in computer engineering will have: